This post will go through the techniques used to help promote offgassing of the volatile organic compounds (VOCs) in a new car.

 If there is excessive oil residue left on any car parts, you can clean that up with TSP mixed in water.
 Be careful not to remove lubricants that are needed for the functioning of all the door parts (and other parts of the vehicle).

 3. Use Absorption Materials

 Carbon/Charcoal.
 My go-to would be carbon/charcoal because it’s relatively cheap and it is effective.
-These pellets from Amazon are the least expensive charcoal to use.
-You can get them at Walmart as well.
+These bags from Amazon do help.

 Baking Soda or Vinegar.
 Some articles have suggested putting out bowels or trays of baking soda or vinegar.
 Those can help.
 If you have them handy you can put them out for 24 hours and discard them when they are saturated.
 But they are not as effective as the charcoal.

 Absorptive Powder for Seats.
 You can use the same strategy to absorb VOCs coming out of seats.
 You can sprinkle baking soda or zeolite powder on the seats, let it sit for 12 hours and then vacuum it up.
-The challenge with this strategy is that the particles can get stuck in some fabrics.
+The challenge with this strategy is that the particles like baking soda particles can get stuck in some fabrics.